Privacy Policy

 What are special categories of data?

 Some information is ‘special’ and needs more protection due to its sensitivity.
 It’s often information you would not want widely known and is very personal to you.
+This is likely to include anything that can reveal your:

 • sexuality and sexual health